Stable motions of high energy particles interacting via a repelling potential: Introduction

 In \cite{RapRKT07apprx,TRK03cor,rom2012billiards,turaev1998elliptic}, we described a large class of billiard-like Hamiltonians with steep potentials that satisfy some natural growth and smoothness conditions.
 We proved for this class that the limit billiard dynamics which are represented by {\em regular} orbits -- i.e., those which hit the billiard boundary $\partial D$ away of its singularities and at angles away from zero -- persist for sufficiently small $\delta$.
 Namely, near the regular orbits, the local return maps of the smooth Hamiltonian flows to cross-sections that are bounded away from \(\partial D\) tend {\em with all derivatives} to those of the billiard as \(\delta\to 0\) \cite{RapRKT07apprx,rom2012billiards,turaev1998elliptic}.
 This implies that regular uniformly-hyperbolic sets and KAM-nondegenerate elliptic orbits of the billiard persist for sufficiently small $\delta$ in the smooth billiard-like system \cite{RapRKT07apprx,rom2012billiards}.

 On the other hand, we also showed that the regularization of dispersing billiards changes drastically their dynamics near {\em singular} orbits, such as orbits which are tangent to $\partial D$ or which enter corner points in $\partial D$.
 Namely, the inherent hyperbolic structure of dispersing billiards {\em cannot survive the regularization} \cite{turaev1998elliptic,rom2012billiards}.
 In particular, singular periodic orbits of dispersing billiards give rise to stable periodic motions -- hence to non-ergodic behavior -- in the smooth system at arbitrarily small $\delta$.
 Indeed, we proved, under quite general conditions, the loss of ergodicity due to the regularization for two-dimensional dispersing billiards \cite{TRK03cor,turaev1998elliptic} and also for billiards with specific types of corners in any dimension \cite{RapRK063d,RapRKT08stab}.
 Applying this logic to the billiard that represents the Boltzmann gas, one concludes that the same dispersing geometry that creates the Krylov-Sinai instability of the colliding spheres is also responsible for the destruction of the associated hyperbolic structure -- when the hard-spheres model is replaced by a more realistic model of particles interacting via a smooth potential.
 It is thus natural to conjecture that orbits of the system of \(N\) hard spheres which undergo sufficiently many instances of brushing (zero angle) collisions between the spheres or end at multi-collision points (simultaneous collisions of more than 2 particles) can produce islands of stability of the corresponding system of \(N \) smoothly interacting particles at sufficiently high energy (see, e.g., discussion in \cite{RapRKT08stab}).
-However, proving the non-ergodicity of the \(N\)-particle problem in this fashion was not realized yet.
+Actually, in earlier works, Donnay established the non-ergodicity of two planar point particles interacting via a smooth short-range potential by utilizing this mechanism of folding in phase space that occurs near brushing orbits \cite{Donnay1996,donnay1999non}.
+Proving the non-ergodicity of the \(N\)-particle problem for \(N>2\) by exploring these inherit singularities of the limit system near such collisions has not been realized yet.